How to Clean Solar Panels Safely: Step-by-Step Guide for Australian Homeowners

 Step 7: Check Your Output

 After cleaning, log into your inverter app and note your system output.
 You should see a measurable improvement within 24–48 hours (assuming comparable sunlight).
-Most Australian systems recover 8–20% output from a thorough clean when panels were dusty or bird-fouled.
+According to Clean Energy Council data, most Australian systems recover 8–20% output from a thorough clean when panels were dusty or bird-fouled.

 Sydney/Melbourne: Pollen season (August–November) and urban pollution make twice-yearly cleaning worthwhile.
 Watch for Indian Myna bird nesting season (Sep–Nov) which peaks bird dropping rates.